 “It is heartbreaking to see the devastation,” said Barbara Anderson of the Predatory Lending Action Committee of Empowering and Strengthening Ohio’s People.

-Not only do vacant home reduce property values, she said, “what is more devastating is that I can’t allow my grandchildren to play outside because squatters, usually high on drugs, are now occupying some of these homes as they sit wide open.”
+Not only do vacant homes reduce property values, she said, “what is more devastating is that I can’t allow my grandchildren to play outside because squatters, usually high on drugs, are now occupying some of these homes as they sit wide open.”

-Over the past decade, she charged, depository banks have pulled out of inner city neighborhoods and the vacuum has been filled by unscrupulous loan sharks, check cashing shops, payday lenders and mortgage brokers, many of which are connected to the regulated banks.
+Over the past decade, she charged, depository banks have pulled out of inner-city neighborhoods and the vacuum has been filled by unscrupulous loan sharks, check cashing shops, payday lenders and mortgage brokers, many of which are connected to the regulated banks.

-National City and Key Bank, she charged, are examples of financial institutions that “pulled out because they could make more money vis-à-vis their sub-prime affiliates,” which avoid regulation.
+National City and Key Bank, she charged, are examples of financial institutions that “pulled out because they could make more money vis-a-vis their sub-prime affiliates,” which avoid regulation.
 The sub-prime loans are sold to people desperate for credit “with low initial ‘teaser rates’ that are fixed for the first two years.
 Beginning in year three, the interest rate increases as often as every six months, so the monthly payment grows dramatically.”

-Underscoring Anderson’s statement, Cuyahoga County Treasurer James Rokakis, testified that close to half the subprime loans in the area are currently in foreclosure or delinquent.
-In the last 12 years, he said, foreclosures have more than quadrupled in the county and are expected to reach 16,000 this year.
+Underscoring Anderson’s statement, Cuyahoga County Treasurer James Rokakis testified that close to half the sub-prime loans in the area are currently in foreclosure or delinquent.
+In the last 12 years, he said, foreclosures have more than quadrupled in the county, and are expected to reach 16,000 this year.

 “Unscrupulous telemarketers” have especially targeted the elderly, he said, to refinance their homes “stripping their equity out of their property and saddling them with a debt level they cannot afford.”